Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

+IQL serves as a natural ablation of LAN, wherein the shared centralized Value component of our Q-Value proxy is swapped.
+As discussed in the preceding section, the primary drawback of IQL lies in its susceptibility to the moving target problem, as it disregards the learning of other agents.
+Consequently, IQL lacks any mitigation strategy against this issue.
+In scenarios such as \texttt{bane\_vs\_bane}, where coordination is unnecessary or when agents have no mutual influence, IQL can exhibit satisfactory performance.
+However, the notable superiority of LAN over IQL across all maps demonstrates that LAN effectively addresses the limitations of IQL, including the challenge posed by the moving target problem.

+Since the centralized Value of LAN allows to break partial observability we carried out an additional experiment to make sure that the increased performance of LAN was not only due to targets with increased observability.
+In this experiment, we trained IQL without the fog of war so that all the agents could observe the entire map.
+While the RNN is no longer needed we kept the same architecture and training procedure of replaying full episodes.
+This experiment is labelled as "IQL (no fog)" in Figures \ref{fig:maps} and \ref{fig:perf}.
+In all the maps IQL performs better than IQL without the fog of war.
+This shows that LAN's performance is not only due to the increased observability of its centralized component and strengthens our claim that our Q-Value proxy mitigates the moving target problem.

 In summary, LAN performs on par with the SOTA on the easy and hard maps while dominating the other methods on the super hard maps, even the ones where the other methods did not achieve any wins.
-LAN supersedes QPLEX by $10\%$ in averaged performance.
-Those results prove LAN's scalibilty potential by its capacity to handle many agents, but also large observation and action spaces.
+LAN outperforms QPLEX by $10\%$ in averaged performance.
+These results showcase LAN's performance and scalability potential, and its capacity to handle many agents and large observation and action spaces.